Bernie Sanders' parents were Holocaust survivors.

 “A guy named Adolf Hitler won an election in 1932.

 He won an election, and 50 million people died as a result of that election in World War II, including 6 million Jews.

 So what I learned as a little kid is that politics is, in fact, very important.”

 Bernie Sanders’ parents are Holocaust survivors by the way.

-Both posts (which between them accumulated a quarter of a million comments) linked to an 11 June 2015 Christian Science Monitor article that focused on then-current online rumor claiming that Sanders maintained dual U.S.-Israeli citizenship.
-In that article, Sanders mentioned that his father had emigrated from Poland but did not describe his parents as Holocaust survivors:
+The original posts (which between them accumulated a quarter of a million comments) linked to an 11 June 2015 Christian Science Monitor article that focused on a then-current online rumor claiming that Sanders maintained dual U.S.-Israeli citizenship.
+In that article, Sanders mentioned that his father had immigrated to the U.S. from Poland, but he did not describe his parents as Holocaust survivors:

 Chances are, Sanders’s religion would not have come up at the Monitor breakfast, except for a controversy the day before.
 During an interview broadcast by NPR, host Diane Rehm had asserted, mistakenly, that Sanders was a dual US-Israeli citizen.

 He immediately corrected her, calling it “nonsense that goes on in the Internet.”
 But Ms. Rehm pressed on and asked about other members of Congress.
 Sanders took offense.